Kinfauns Castle: History

 In reward for his services at the capture of Perth in 1313, Thomas de Longueville was granted land east of Perth by Robert the Bruce.
 Thomas married the heiress of Charteris of Kinfauns and changed his name to Charteris.
 He built a castle named Kinfauns Castle on the lands granted.
 His family had a long-running feud with the Ruthvens of Perth and in 1552 John Charteris was murdered by the Ruthvens on the High Street (Royal Mile) in Edinburgh.
 The property passed from the Charteris family to the Carnegies and from there to the Blairs.
 Charteris' sword is believed to still be within the castle.

-The old estate and former castle passed into the Gray family when a Blair heiress married the 11th Lord Gray in 1741.
+The old estate and former castle passed into the Gray family when Margaret Blair (Carnegie), Daughter of Alexander Blair (Carnegie) and Jean Carnegie of Finhaven.
+She married the 11th Lord Gray in 1741.
 The current castle was designed by Sir Robert Smirke and built between 1822 and 1826 by Francis Gray, 14th Lord Gray, on the site of a medieval stronghold.
-It passed to the Stuart Earls of Moray in 1878 and descended in that family to the 17th Earl of Moray.
+It passed to the Stuart Earls of Moray in 1878 and descended in that family to Morton Stuart, 17th Earl of Moray.
 He commissioned several improvements; the walled garden and gardener's cottage were designed by Francis William Deas in 1910.
 After the death of the 17th Earl in 1930 the estate became the property of Scottish Estates Ltd, who sold off most of the land piecemeal.

+The marriage of Margaret Blair Carnegie parents caused a great scandal as her father Alexander was 14 and her mother Jean was 12.
+They were married at Oathlaw Kirk under the coercion of James Carnegie in an attempt to control the Blair of Kinfauns Estates.
+Alexander was his nephew and his ward, Jean's first cousin.

 The house and remaining land is currently occupied by Scottish businesswoman Ann Gloag, co-founder of the Stagecoach company.